Where was Frankenstein filmed? The house and all the filming locations

 The interior hall, with its grand marble staircase, was also filmed at Gosford House.

-The manor remains a private residence but is open for limited tours and events.
+Today, the manor remains a private residence but is open for limited tours and events.

 Wilton House dining room